stevleibelt/incubator/cli/generate/locator/idea.md

 * assembler and file exists strategy are runtime variables
 * uses separate [component](https://github.com/stevleibelt/php_component_code_generator) for php code generation
 * took only a few hours to write the "FromPropelSchemaXmlAssembler"
+* shipped with five [method body builder](https://github.com/stevleibelt/incubator/blob/master/cli/generate/locator/source/Net/Bazzline/Component/Locator/MethodBodyBuilder/MethodBodyBuilderInterface.php) implementations
+    * FetchFromFactoryInstancePoolBuilder used internally by the generated locator
+    * FetchFromSharedInstancePoolBuilder used internally by the generated locator
+    * FetchFromSharedInstancePoolOrCreateByFactoryBuilder used internally by the generated locator
+    * NewInstanceBuilder used internally by the generated locator
+    * PropelQueryCreateBuilder as an example to use your own method body builder
+    * [ValidatedInstanceCreationBuilder](https://github.com/stevleibelt/incubator/blob/master/cli/generate/locator/example/ArrayConfiguration/ValidatedInstanceCreationBuilder.php) as an additional example how to use the power of the method body builder support to generate own instance creation code

 ## Bad